carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 - Learn how to start a Quarto document in RStudio.

 keypoints:
+- Quarto let you create reproducible documents.
 - An qmd file is comprised of a YAML header, formatted text in qmd and code blocks.
 - The render function converts the file into the chosen output format.
 - Rstudio has some journals' formats that can save you some time or you can make your own for frequent submissions.
 ---

+### Creates documents using Quarto

+As seen, reproducibility implies sharing data, code, and workflows to produce the analysis and compute results.
+While writing scientific reports one may choose RStudio IDE to marry all these pieces together and take advantage of various tools it integrates with.
+Having a publication while minimizing reproducibility friction can be accomplished with Quarto.
+[Quarto](https://quarto.org/) is a multi-language, next-generation version of R Markdown from RStudio.
+It includes new features and capabilities while at the same being able to render most existing Rmd files without any modification.
+With Quarto you can:

+* Create dynamic content with Rstudio/R, Python, Julia, and Observable.
+* Author documents as plain text markdown or Jupyter notebooks.
+* Publish high-quality articles, reports, presentations, websites, blogs, and books in HTML, PDF, MS Word, ePub, and more.
+* Author with scientific markdown, including equations, citations, crossrefs, figure panels, callouts, advanced layout, and more.

+Quarto generates a .qmd file that weaves together content and executable code into a elegantly formatted output which can be published in various formats.
+It is a convenient tool for reproducible and dynamic reports which will help you:

+1. Keep an eye on text (the paper) AND the source code.
+These computational steps are essential to ensure computational reproducibility.
+2. Conduct the entire analysis pipeline in a Quarto document: data (pre-)processing, analysis, outputs, visualization.
+3. Apply a formatting syntax that is part of the R ecosystem and supports LaTeX.
+4. Combine text written in markdown and source code written in R (and other languages).
+5. Easily share documents with colleagues, as supplemental material, or as the paper under review.
+6. Get figures automatically updated if you change the underlying parameters in the code.
+The error-prone task of exporting figures and uploading the right figure version to another platform is thus not needed anymore.
+7. Since it uses a text-based format, you can also use versioning control with Git.
+8. If you do not make any changes to the document after creating the output document, you can be sure that the paper was executable at least at the time of submission.
+9. Refer to the corresponding code lines in the methodology section making it unnecessary to use pseudocode, high-level textual descriptions, or just too many words to describe the computational analysis.

+> ## Why it is called Quarto?
+>
+Developers picked a name that had meaning in the history of publishing and landed on Quarto, which is the format of a book or pamphlet produced from full sheets printed with eight pages of text, four to a side, then folded twice to produce four leaves.
+{: .callout}

+> ## Why Quarto and not R Markdown?
+>
+> As noted before, Quarto is the next generation of R Markdown which was the subject of a previous workshop [see Reproducible Publications with RStudio](https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio); and, the anatomy of `.rmd` and `.qmd` files are very similar.
+So why move to Quarto?
+While compatible with Python (and bash, Julia, C, SQL), R Markdown was designed primarily for R users. **Quarto does not require R.** Quarto runs computations into separate pluggable language "engine", which helps make this cross language functionality easier to support and reduces infrastrucutre intensivity with built-in applications.
+In addition, because Quarto is designed to be compatible with existing formats you can render most existing `.Rmd` and Jupyter Notebooks with Quarto without modification.
+This low-pain process helps the transition to Quarto.
+{: .callout}

+## Some Real-world Applications

+Finally, three real-world examples that motivated the authors of this lesson to value and use Quarto:

+1. You can publish books!
+[Telling Stories with Data](https://tellingstorieswithdata.com/) is a great example developed in Quarto.
+Quarto books can be published to a wide variety of destinations including GitHub Pages, Netlify, RStudio Connect, or any other static hosting service or intranet web server.
+[Learn more](https://quarto.org/docs/books/).

+2. Imagine you want to create a short document that includes some math formulas.
+The LaTeX document preparation can be used for this, but it can be difficult and a overkill for just a few formulas in otherwise plain text.
+As we will learn, through Pandoc, Quarto lets you use just the best part of LaTeX---math formatting---while letting you write your text in a user-friendly way.
+The editor will automatically recognize the syntax and treat the equation as math.

+3. In a past version of this workshop we struggled with a scientific paper published in a reputable journal.
+In trying to recreate the plots the original authors created, we found it difficult and time-consuming to figure out exactly how the authors created their plots.
+Out of the many columns in their data, many with similar-sounding names, which did they use?
+How did they handle missing data?
+Exactly what operations did they perform to compute aggregate values?
+How much easier it would have been if they had published the code they used along with their paper.
+RStudio and Quarto allow you to do this.

+## A Note About the Workshop Example

+Our goal is that by the end of this workshop you will be able to create a reproducible report using data and code we will provide.
+Throughout this workshop, we will be using a shorter and adapted version of the data paper:

+Nitsch, F. J., Sellitto, M., & Kalenscher, T. (2021).
+Trier social stress test and food-choice: Behavioral, self-report & hormonal data. *Data in brief*, 37, 107245. [https://doi.org/10.1016/j.dib.2021.107245](https://doi.org/10.1016/j.dib.2021.107245).

+We will be also using a simplified version of the project directory containing data files and scripts published by the authors on Open Science Framework: [https://doi.org/10.17605/OSF.IO/6MVQ7](https://doi.org/10.17605/OSF.IO/6MVQ7).

+The adapted paper template and project directory are used exclusively for instruction purposes with permission from the authors.

 ## Anatomy of a Quarto Document